sanagama/vscode-mssql/README.md

 5. Restart Visual Studio Code when prompted

 ##ChangeLog
-###0.0.2:
+###Version 0.0.2:
 * initial commit

-###0.0.3:
+###Version 0.0.3:
 * stop showing welcome message in MSSQL output channel when extension loads
-* cleaned up various information messages
+* cleaned up various messages
 * enable commands *Connect to a database* and *Disconnect active connection* even when a .sql file is not open in an editor
-* load connections from VS Code user settings or workspace settings and show them in the connection picklist across VS Code sessions
+* load connections from VS Code User settings or Workspace settings and show them in the connection picklist across VS Code sessions

 ## Acknowledgements
 The extension uses several open source components including: